MercersKitchen/Sandboxes-Music-Player-P1-20240206.github.io/README.md

 - Array-list muted arrays focusing array properties of copy, add, remove, delete, and rewrite using local objects (since processing.org makes arrays unmuted)

 ---

+# CAUTION

+Song Loading has changed to single objects as AudioPlayer and GLobal Variable String Arrays

+Change all programs

+---